 • Cultivate relationships ➔ Convey critical insights and perspectives ➔ Gain allies ➔ Build consensus & trust

-• Develop shared language and understanding ➔ Guide functional decisions ➔ Align with leadership
+• Develop shared language and understanding ➔ Own the work ➔ Guide functional decisions ➔ Align with leadership

-• Drive accountability ➔ Learn from mistakes ➔ Adapt to change ➔ Ongoing commitment ➔ Evolve
+• General internal commitment ➔ Drive accountability ➔ Learn from mistakes ➔ Adapt to change ➔ Evolve

-• When arriving at the nexus of insights and actions — and when pursuing total quality management in socio-technical systems — I strive to better understand the essential features of products and people through:
+When arriving at the nexus of insights and actions — and when pursuing total quality management in socio-technical systems — I strive to better understand the essential features of products and people through mixtures of research paradigms to gain dynamic and critical understandings of:

 • Sensemaking processes